 But this baseball season will always have some dark clouds looming somewhere on the horizon.
 And today the first storm is developing.

 According to ESPN, seven players from the Miami Marlins and two of the team’s coaches tested positive for the coronavirus.
-That brings the Marlins total cases to at least 13 in recent days.
-Thus, the team’s home opener with the Baltimore Orioles tonight was cancelled.
-But the ripple effect also reached Philadelphia because the Phillies hosted Miami in the teams’ first three games.
+That brings the Marlins’ total cases to at least 13 in recent days.
+Thus, the team’s home opener with the Baltimore Orioles tonight was canceled.
+But the ripple effect also reached Philadelphia, because the Phillies hosted Miami in the teams’ first three games.

 So Philadelphia’s game tonight with the Yankees has also been postponed.
 In the interim, the involved teams will be quarantining and undergoing more tests.